Overview

 Representative Matters

-• Won dismissal with prejudice of breach of contract claim based on terms of student handbook.
+• Obtained dismissal with prejudice of breach of contract claim related to a student handbook.
 Suleymanov v.
 Carrington College (AZ), Inc., No. CV 2022-053165 (Maricopa Super.
 Ct.
 Feb.
 14, 2023).

-• Won dismissal of wrongful death claims based on lack of personal jurisdiction.
+• Obtained dismissal of wrongful-death claims based on lack of personal jurisdiction.
 Schomburg v.
 Armstrong Cement & Supply Corp., et al., No. 2098/22060030 (Ct.
 Com.
 Pl.
 Phila.
 Cty.
 Sept.
 30, 2022).

-• Won judgment on the pleadings on breach of contract claim on behalf of plaintiff.
+• Obtained judgment on the pleadings of complaint for breach of contract claim on behalf of plaintiff.
 CSP Consultants Group, LLC v.
 3BM Consulting Services, LLC, No. CV2021-013948 (Maricopa Super.
 Ct.
 Dec.
 15, 2021).

-• Obtained voluntary dismissal with prejudice of Racketeer Influenced and Corrupt Organizations Act (18 U.S.C. § 1962(c)) and fraud claims in student loan debt resolution matter.
+• Obtained voluntary dismissal with prejudice of Racketeer Influenced and Corrupt Organizations Act (18 U.S.C. § 1962(c)) and fraud claims in student-loan debt-resolution matter.
 Winkler v.
 GM Law Firm LLC, et al., No. CV-20-08248 (D. Ariz.).

-• Won reversal of fines imposed by the Maricopa County Flood Control District Board of Hearing Review against mining company.
+• Obtained reversal of fines imposed by the Maricopa County Flood Control District Board of Hearing Review against mining company.
 B.C.
 Sand and Rock Co.
 Inc. v.
 Flood Control District of Maricopa County, No. 1 CA-CV 19-0652, 2021 WL 58145 (Ariz.
 Ct.
 App.
 Jan.
 7, 2021), review denied (June 30, 2021).

-• Favorably settled claims concerning alleged product defects, breach of warranty, negligence, unfair business practices, and fraud on behalf of manufacturer.
+• Favorably settled claims concerning alleged product defects, breach of warranty, negligence, unfair business practices, and fraud on behalf of bedding manufacturer.

 • Obtained reversal of denial of summary judgment and remand with instruction to enter summary judgment in favor of major university in high-profile constitutional rights and tort action.
 Felarca v.
 Birgeneau, 891 F.3d 809 (9th Cir.
 2018).